 (b) shall notify the applicant accordingly.

-[Section 25B inserted by No. 6 of 1998 s.
+[Section 25B inserted: No. 6 of 1998 s.
 11.]

 25C.
 Dissatisfied applicant may appeal to Minister

 (1) A project owner who is dissatisfied with a determination by the Board under section 25B(2) may appeal to the Minister, in a form approved by the Board, setting out the grounds on which the project owner is dissatisfied with the determination.